harryf/comedy/docs/_shows/20190720_SevenFriday_20th_July_2019.md

 >
 > And I have two kids.
 >
-> I had to call them Halber and Wopper.
+> I had to call them Howler and Whatler.
 >
-> Yeah, it's tough, you know.
+> Yeah, it's tough, you know, and the problem, actually,
 >
-> And the problem actually with a name like Harry Fuchs
+> with a name like Harry Fux is often people come up
 >
-> is often people come up and they just say stupid shit.
+> and they just say stupid shit.
 >
-> Like recently this American tourist came up and he was like,
+> Like recently, this American tourist came up
 >
-> Yo, man, Harry Fuchs!
-Harry Fuchs!
+> and he was like, "Yo, man, Harry Fux.
 >
-> What, man?
+> "Harry Fux what, man?"
 >
-> And I'm like, what?
+> I'm like, "What?"
 >
-> He's like, Harry Fuchs what?
-Exactly!
+> He's like, "Harry Fux what, exactly?"
 >
-> And I'm like, uh, okay, let's see if we can throw him off with some adverbs.
+> I'm like, "Okay, let's see if we can throw him off
 >
-> Uh, Harry Fuchs, hopefully.
+> "with some adverbs.
 >
-> Harry Fuchs, occasionally.
+> "Harry Fux hopefully.
 >
-> Harry Fuchs, enthusiastically.
+> "Harry Fux occasionally.
 >
+> "Harry Fux enthusiastically."
+>
 > That threw him off.
-He just, like, melted down at that point.
 >
-> But, you know, honestly, the real thing about Harry Fuchs is it sets a very
+> He just melted down at that point.
 >
-> high level of expectation.
+> But, you know, honestly, the real thing about Harry Fux,
 >
+> it sets a very high level of expectation.
+>
 > I've only really done about this much fucking.
 >
-> Like, recently, it's been this much fucking.
+> In fact, recently, it's been this much fucking.
 >
 > It's been a long time.
 >
-> And, you know, actually, put your hand up if you haven't had sex in a long time.
+> And, you know, actually, put your hand up
 >
-> Okay.
-I hadn't realized I was coming to the Zurich Nymphomaniac Sonoma Theater.
+> if you haven't had sex in a long time.
 >
-> So maybe to help you guys understand how it is when you haven't had sex for a
+> - It's been a long time.
 >
-> long time,
+> - Okay, I hadn't realized I was coming
 >
-> it's kind of like...
+> to the Zurich nymphomaniacs and nuns theater.
 >
-> hallucinating.
+> So, maybe to help you guys understand
 >
-> Because you could be, like, walking down the street and you see a couple of
+> how it is when you haven't had sex for a long time,
 >
-> dogs
+> it's kind of like you're hallucinating.
 >
-> sniffing each other's asses and you look at them and you're like,
+> 'Cause you could be like walking down the street
 >
-> "I wish that was me!"
+> and you see a couple of dogs sniffing each other's asses
 >
-> Or you go over to a negro and you see an acción on watermelon.
+> and you look at them and you're like,
 >
+> "I wish that was me."
+>
+> Or you go up to a micro
+>
+> and you see an action on a watermelon.
+>
 > You know, one hand on that watermelon, maybe two.
 >
-> Bam!
-It's like you're in a different dimension.
+> Bam, it's like you're in a different dimension.
 >
-> It's this watermelon, it's getting hot, you've forgotten people are watching
+> This is really a watermelon.
 >
-> you,
+> It's getting hot, you've forgotten,
 >
-> it's getting steamy, and then you hear this,
+> people are watching you, it's getting steamy.
 >
-> "Jungemann, schämen Sie sich nicht!"
+> And then you hear this,
 >
-> And you look, and there's an old lady about to hit you with that handbag.
+> "You're not sharing this information!"
 >
+> And you look and there's an old lady
+>
+> about to hit you with her handbag.
+>
 > And you think she's nice.
 >
 > And that's how it is.
 >
-> But, you know, it actually gets worse because recently I started to wonder,
+> But, you know, it actually gets worse
 >
-> "Am I even any good at sex?"
+> because recently I started to wonder,
 >
-> Because I read recently that to be good at anything takes 10,000 hours.
+> am I even any good at sex?
 >
+> Because I read recently that to be good at anything,
+>
+> it takes 10,000 hours.
+>
 > Have you heard this?
 >
-> See, 10,000 hours is a lot of work.
+> See, 10,000 hours is a lot of fucking.
 >
-> It's a lot of fucking.
+> I've thought about this, you know,
 >
-> I've thought about this, you know, because if you fuck for 24 hours a day for
+> because if you fuck for 24 hours a day
 >
-> an entire year,
+> for an entire year, you're only at 8,000 hours.
 >
-> you're only at 8,000 hours.
+> If you live to the age of 70,
 >
-> If you live to the age of 70, you have to fuck 10 times a day from the day you're
+> you have to fuck 10 times a day
 >
-> born
+> from the day you're born until the day you die.
 >
-> until the day you die.
+> And I know what's worse about that,
 >
-> And I know what's worse about that, the idea of newborn babies fucking,
+> the idea of newborn babies fucking
 >
-> or the idea of
+> or the idea of sex with old people
 >
-> sex with old people on the day they're dying.
+> on the day they're dying.
 >
 > It's very dark.
 >
 > But, you know, I've been thinking about this a lot.
 >
-> And, you know, a while back, a long time ago, as we've ascertained here,
+> And, you know, a while back,
 >
-> what I realized is that the big problem is that men and women,
+> a long time ago as a teenager,
 >
-> we don't really understand what the opposite likes about sex.
+> what I realized is that the big problem
 >
-> Because a long time ago, I was on a date with this girl,
+> is that men and women,
 >
-> and she could not even tell me where her own clitoris was.
+> we don't really understand what the opposite likes
 >
+> about sex.
+>
+> 'Cause a long time ago, I was on a date with this girl,
+>
+> and she could not even tell me
+>
+> where her own clitoris was.
+>
 > Can you believe that?
 >
 > She couldn't tell me.
 >
-> That might have been because I forgot to remove the gag.
+> Now, it might have been 'cause I forgot to remove the gag.
 >
 > I can't remember.
 >